clover/remote-pay-cloud-examples/remote-pay-cloud-nodejs-example/README.md

-## Overview
+## Example Remote Pay Cloud POS in Node.js

-This example contains a simple Node.js application which demonstrates how to connect to a Clover Device using the Clover Javascript Cloud Connector, and communicating with it in order to display information, perform sales and other operations.
+This example contains a simple Node.js application which demonstrates how to connect to a Clover Device using the Clover Javascript Cloud Connector.
+It also shows how to communicate with it to display information, transact sales, and perform other operations.

 ## Requirements
-- Node.js - We recommend [v6.11.3 LTS] (https://nodejs.org/en/).
+- Node.js.
+We recommend [v6.11.3 LTS] (https://nodejs.org/en/).

-## Running the Example
+## Running the example

+To run the example app, enter the following commands on the command line:

 ```bash
 $ npm install
 $ node ./lib/ExamplesCLI.js
 ```

-## Implementation Notes
+## Implementation notes
 The JavaScript Cloud Connector requires a WebSocket and XMLHttpRequest (cloud only) implementation.
-When running in the browser these dependencies are provided.
-In a Node.js environment these dependencies must be provided.
-Below is a list of libraries that have been tested and work with the JavaScript Cloud Connector.
+The browser provides these implementations when using the Cloud Connector in a web application, in a Node.js environment implementations must be provided.
+Implementations can be found on npm.
+Below is a list of libraries that have been tested and verified to work with the JavaScript Cloud Connector.

 - WebSocket
-    - Recommended - https://www.npmjs.com/package/ws (3.2.0) - This library works out of the box with the JavaScript Cloud Connector.
+    - [ws 3.2.0](https://www.npmjs.com/package/ws) (recommended) - This library works out of the box with the JavaScript Cloud Connector.
-    - Alternative - https://www.npmjs.com/package/nodejs-websocket - (1.7.1) - This library works but due to API differences the CloverWebSocketInterface.connect method must be overridden (from ./lib/support/ExampleWebSocketFactory.js):
+    - [nodejs-websocket 1.7.1](https://www.npmjs.com/package/nodejs-websocket) (alternative) - While this library works with the JavaScript Cloud Connector, the CloverWebSocketInterface.connect method must be overridden, due to API differences.
+From ./lib/support/ExampleWebSocketFactory.js):

     ```javascript
       webSocketOverrides["connect"] = function () {